learnscripture/learnscripture.net/docs/development_setup.rst

     127.0.0.1          learnscripture.local

-* TODO do we need these or can we do it with devbox?
+* (TODO do we need these or can we do them with devbox?)

   npm/javascript dependencies.
 First do::